 Online Master’s in Public Health Degree Program Ranking Guidelines

-We selected top MPH programs based on the quality of the program, including the types of courses offered; the faculty; relevant awards; rankings; and a program's reputation, including the school's reputation for effectively providing online degree programs.
+We selected these accredited online MPH programs based on the quality of the program, types of courses provided, faculty strength, school awards, rankings and reputation, including the reputation for providing online degree programs.

 The Best Online Master’s in Public Health Degree Programs

 1. Johns Hopkins University